SemParser: A Semantic Parser for Log Analysis: Abstract

 \section{Abstract}

 Logs, being run-time information automatically generated by software, record system events and activities with their timestamps.
-Before obtaining more insights about the run-time status of the software, a fundamental step of log analysis, called log parsing, is employed to extract structured templates and parameters from the semi-structured raw log messages.
-However, current log parsers regard each message as a character string, ignoring the semantic information included in parameters and templates.
+Before obtaining more insights into the run-time status of the software, a fundamental step of log analysis, called log parsing, is employed to extract structured templates and parameters from the semi-structured raw log messages.
+However, current log parsers are all \textit{syntax-based} and regard each message as a character string, ignoring the semantic information included in parameters and templates. \blfootnote{* Corresponding author.}

-Thus, we propose the semantic parser ~\name~ to unlock the critical bottleneck of mining semantics from log messages.
-It contains two steps, an end-to-end semantic miner and a joint parser.
-Specifically, the first step aims to identify explicit semantics inside a single log, and the second step is responsible for jointly inferring implicit semantics and computing structural outputs based on the contextual knowledge base.
-To analyze the effectiveness of our semantic parser, we first demonstrate that it can derive rich semantics from log messages collected from seven widely-applied systems with an average F1 score of 0.987.
-Then, we conduct two representative downstream tasks, showing that current downstream techniques improve their performance with appropriately extracted semantics by 11.7\% and 8.65\% in anomaly detection and failure diagnosis tasks, respectively.
+Thus, we propose the first \textit{semantic-based} parser \name~to unlock the critical bottleneck of mining semantics from log messages.
+It contains two steps, an end-to-end semantics miner and a joint parser.
+Specifically, the first step aims to identify explicit semantics inside a single log, and the second step is responsible for jointly inferring implicit semantics and computing structural outputs according to the contextual knowledge base of the logs.
+To analyze the effectiveness of our semantic parser, we first demonstrate that it can derive rich semantics from log messages collected from six widely-applied systems with an average F1 score of 0.985.
+Then, we conduct two representative downstream tasks, showing that current downstream models improve their performance with appropriately extracted semantics by 1.2\%-11.7\% and 8.65\% on two anomaly detection datasets and a failure identification dataset, respectively.
 We believe these findings provide insights into semantically understanding log messages for the log analysis community.